-- The Book Allowance Program is offered as an aid to assist students with the cost of textbooks and essential course related supplies.
-Students should be financially prepared for out of pocket expenditures when their maximum Book Allowance has been reached. - Available for the first three weeks of Fall/Spring semesters, and for the first two weeks of Summer/Mini semesters. - If your Financial Aid award (excluding college work study or federal work study) is greater than the tuition and fee charges for the semester, you may be eligible for a Book Allowance. - Book Allowance purchases are charged against the student's financial aid.
+- Students who have Financial Aid awards (excluding college work study or federal work study) that are greater than their tuition and fee charges for the semester, may be eligible for a Book Allowance. - Available for the first three weeks of Fall/Spring semesters, and for the first two weeks of Summer semesters. - The Program is offered as an aid to assist students with the cost of textbooks and essential course related supplies. - Book Allowance purchases are charged against the student's anticipated financial aid.
 Purchases over the amount of the Book Allowance are the responsibility of the student. - In the event Financial Aid is reduced or cancelled, all Book Allowance purchases are the responsibility of the student. - Some students may not be eligible to participate in the Book Allowance program but may be covered under a Book Voucher program.
 Check with the Office of Student Accounts for details.